egandavidpatrick-del/AutoRegisterUpdater/README.md

 # 🧭 Auto Document Issue Register Updater (Case Study – Custom Utility Application)

 <i>Auto Document Issue Register Updater allows the user to complete a Document Issue Register the quick and easy way implemented in just 3 clicks.
 Import 400 drawings into blank register in just 9 seconds.
 This performance depends on the specification of your computer.
-Refer to the Specification of the Reference Test Computer in the User Guide</i>
+Refer to the Specification of the Reference Test Machine in the User Guide page 5.</i>
 <p align="left">
 <img src="/images/image1.png" width="100%" alt="Auto Document Issue Updater Main User Interface">
 </p>